Here are some important questions to consider, to help you decide.

 As a landlord, you will have legal obligations and a duty of care to your tenants, so it’s really important to understand these before investing in property.

 If your property increases in value, you may be able to sell the property for more than you paid for it.
-However, property prices can fall as well as rise, meaning it could also drop in value.
+However, property prices can fall as well as rise, meaning they could also drop in value.

 Your property may be repossessed if you don’t keep up repayments on your mortgage.